Become a Doctor

 Process for Assessing the Applicant’s Compliance with the Technical Standards

 Applicants are required to attest at the time they accept an offer to matriculate, that they meet the College of Medicine’s Technical Standards, and thereafter must attest on an annual basis that they continue to meet the Standards.
 These Standards are not intended to deter any student who might be able to complete the requirements of the curriculum with reasonable accommodations.
 Requests from applicants for reasonable accommodations in meeting the Technical Standards will be reviewed and considered by the School’s committee that reviews requests for student accommodations.
-For additional information about the School’s process for assessing an applicant’s compliance with the Technical Standards, contact the Office of Student Affairs.
+For additional information about the School’s process for assessing an applicant’s compliance with the Technical Standards, contact the Office of Student Services.